Bh-an/IAC-webserver-cloudformation/README.md

-# infrastructure for hosting java webapp on AWS compute cloud
+# Infrastructure stack for hosting a webapp on AWS

-## Cloudformation template for creating the resource stack and making the whole webapp service redeployable
+## Cloudformation template for creating the resources and infrastructure for a webapp deployment in a scalable and reliable hosted system

 ### The main-stack includes: